BergenSoft/smart-nodes/README.md

 ## 6. Multi press control

-This control is used to detect multiple presses on a button.
+This node is used to detect multiple presses on a button.
-The max wait time between presses can be configured in this control.
+The max wait time between presses can be configured in this node.
 You can also choose 2-4 press detection.

 ### **Features:**